martinqt/Crypt/readme.md

 select your OS and then the PySide version corresponding to your Python version.
 The version is at the end of the filename, for instance ``-py3.2`` or ``-py3.3``.

-If you are under Windows, look at the download section (https://github.com/martinqt/Crypt/downloads) and get the ``deps.zip`` archive.
-It contains the installations files for both Python and PySide.

 CLI Mode
 --------